Building Module 7 · Git: Your Safety Net

 Each line shows a unique commit ID (the letters/numbers) and your commit message.
 The --oneline flag keeps it compact.

-git diff — What exactly changed?
+git diff — What Exactly Changed?

 Terminal window